npanuhin/GitHub-Language-Bar/README.dev.md

 [^anywhere_in_readme]: Actually, it should be on a separate line
 [^treating_yes_no]: `YeS`, `1`, `true`, etc. are treated as `yes`/`on`, otherwise as `no`/`off`
+[^fine_grained_token]: For some reason, GitHub [has made it impossible](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/#fine-grained-personal-access-tokens-in-action) to create applications like GitHub Language Bar that need all-time access to all repositories — either you can't access repositories in organizations that have disabled classic tokens, or you need to reissue a fine-grained token every year